 The current study investigates the role of mobile applications in improving English speaking skills among preparatory year students at a mid-sized university in western Saudi Arabia.
 It aims to explore learners' attitudes, identify commonly used applications, assess motivational factors, and evaluate barriers to usage.
 This research is grounded in the Communicative Language Teaching (CLT) framework and constructivist learning theory, both of which support learner-centered, interactive, and context-driven language education.
 CLT emphasizes real-world communication and encourages students to use language authentically and spontaneously.
 It aligns with the affordances of mobile applications that simulate natural conversations and allow learners to engage in meaningful interactions (Ibrahim Mohamed, 2021).
 Constructivist theory further underscores the value of learning through experience, collaboration, and reflection.
 Mobile apps support this paradigm by offering opportunities for self-directed learning, peer collaboration, and personalized language practice (Saleem et al., 2021).

 Previous studies (Chen et al., 2020; Rajendran & Yunus, 2021) have shown that mobile applications can significantly enhance learners' speaking skills by providing ubiquitous access to interactive language resources.
 Applications like Duolingo, Hello Talk, WhatsApp, and YouTube facilitate engagement with authentic spoken English and promote learner autonomy (Muhammad et al., 2020).
-Moreover, the integration of gamification elements, speech recognition, and real-time feedback mechanisms help to maintain learner motivation and improve fluency and pronunciation (Ibrahim Mohamed, 2021).
+Moreover, the integration of gamification elements, speech recognition, and real-time feedback mechanisms helps to maintain learner motivation and improve fluency and pronunciation (Ibrahim Mohamed, 2021).
 Despite these advantages, several barriers hinder the optimal integration of MALL in formal educational contexts.
 Limited access to mobile devices, digital literacy gaps, and inconsistent internet connectivity can impede effective use.
 Additionally, some educators expressed reluctance to adopt mobile technologies due to concerns over classroom management, lack of training, or skepticism about educational efficacy.
 These issues are particularly salient in Saudi Arabia, where digital transformation is still uneven across educational institutions.

 To address these gaps, this study is guided by the following objectives: